 Layne joined the Gordon Vet team in 2001 and has been Head Veterinary Nurse since 2004.
 She grew up around animals, surrounded by pets at home and also regularly visited her relative’s farm near Dubbo where she worked with cattle, sheep and later pigs!

 Layne is a very familiar face at Gordon Vet for all of our clients as she mainly works in our front reception.
 She is amazing at remembering the names of so many animals and their owners!
 With a strong retail background, Layne’s customer service and people management skills have always been exceptional.

-Alongside Emma and Nicole, our reception staff ensure that your visit to Gordon Vet is a pleasant one.
+Alongside Nicole, Sarah and Laura our reception staff ensure that your visit to Gordon Vet is a pleasant one.